Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/03_Edge_VCK190/faq.md

 ### Why my AIE system application hangs?

-If you test the platform with PL+AIE system application and it hangs on the board with following error message, pressing Ctrl+C reports command stall, you are probably using the **sd_card.img** in **package** directory rather than **package_no_aie_debug** directory.
+If you test the platform with PL+AIE system application and it hangs on the board with following error message, pressing Ctrl+C reports command stall, you are probably using the **sd_card.img** in **package_aie_debug** directory rather than **package** directory.
 The application in package directory is used for debugging.
 It will stop after loading and wait for debugger to connect to it.

 ```
 [   52.262013] [drm] Pid 715 opened device